Parvez-Uni-Projects/Algorithms/readme.md

 # Algorithms

 This is  Lab course of  AUST CSE 2nd year 2nd semesester containing a 3 credit theroy and 1.5 credit sessional .
-The Lab course contains the algorithms below<br>
+The Lab course contains the topics below<br>

 ## Sorting